PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

 Check the pypi package `sphinx-ifelse <https://pypi.org/project/sphinx-ifelse/>`_.

-1. For sure you have to add the `sphinx-ifelse` extension to your extensions:
+1. For sure you have to add the `sphinx-ifelse` extension to your extensions in :code:`conf.py`.

    .. code-block:: python
       :caption: How-to add `sphinx-ifelse` extension to the extensions